buzzpranav/binance-tradingbot.py/README.md

 # binance-tradingbot.py
-This code uses Binance API to create Buy and Sell orders based on EMA_10 and EMA_50 Indicators.
-Every line has comments above to explain it's use
+This code uses Binance API to create Buy and Sell orders based on MACD(5,13,2) on 3hr chart, which is a highly profitable strategy.
-Project Start Date: May 4th 2021
-Project First Release: May 17th 2021
-*For the code to work, you muse create a file named config.py and type:*
-`API_KEY = [Your API Key]
-API_SECRET = [Your API Secret]
+You must directly enter your API Key and Secret in the code on lines 43 and 44 This code is a WIP.
+Although the strategy is profitable and the bot works fine, there are many GUI and strategy updates to come!